God Says: “We Need to Talk.”

 - From the Bible, God’s written, LIFEgiving, transforming Word for all humanity.

 - By inserting and imbedding and implanting his thoughts and creative ideas into our thoughts.

-- By means of visions, images, pictures, and dreams “broadcast” to the “viewing screen” of our spirits.
+- By means of visions, images, pictures, and dreams “broadcast” to the “viewing screen” of our spirits…and by means of our creative imaginations.

 - By means of strong, inner impressions and urgings that won’t diminish or go away.

 - By means of speaking in tongues with interpretation immediately following.

 Again, I don’t want to limit God speaking to us in only those five ways; He cannot be limited to our finite comprehension; we cannot “put Him in a box” and limit Him in any manner, but He does Self-limit his means of communication in order for us mortal humans to understand Him.

 A prime biblical example of listening to God is found in the life of Samuel, an Old Testament prophet, when he was a boy.
 In the night, Samuel heard a voice calling his name.
 Thinking it was the priest calling him, Samuel ran to the priest’s bedroom to ask what the priest wanted.
 The priest informed Samuel that it was God who had called Samuel’s name.
 When Samuel heard the voice next time, he responded: “Speak, God, for I’m listening.”
 That was the beginning of a long lifetime relationship with God in which Samuel heard God speak to him many times.
 The simple lesson to be learned from Samuel’s experience is: God speaks.
 Are we listening?